brht0/fourier-mellin/README.md

 This repository implements the Fourier-Mellin transform for image registration and video stabilization using semilog polar coordinates with OpenCV.
 The implementation is written in C++, but python bindings are provided.
 For information about the pipeline, see [this article](https://ieeexplore.ieee.org/document/506761).
 Tested on Ubuntu 20.04.

+Note that the image registration only works effectively for Eucledian/similar transformations without affine or perspective distortions.

 ## Video Stabilization